stivbanch/WebGL/README.md

 but with result not good enough to be presented here.
-Main problem was related to inabillity to take pictures which are aligned with software requrements, simple objects, after editing, was to big for fast and effective results to be used in browswers on all platforms.
+Main problem was related to inabillity to take pictures which are aligned with software requrements, simple objects, after editing, was to big for fast and effective results to be used in browsers on all platforms.

 Software list:
 Autodesk ReMake and 123D Catch